 What Rice does need to do against Texas is fight.
 Unlike against Army, the Owls seemed to go quiet on both sides of the ball in the third quarter against Wake Forest.
 Defensive errors and three consecutive three and outs were not a sign of progress, rather of a team that looked emotionally and physically worn down.

 The challenges only get tougher against a ranked opponent in Week 3.
 But, given the circumstances, Rice has largely played well in their first two games.
-This will be one more chance for Rice to make a statement, both to the college football world and to themselves.Become a member and join The Roost.
-Stay plugged into the latest happenings in Rice Football with practice notes, player interviews and recruiting updates.
+This will be one more chance for Rice to make a statement, both to the college football world and to themselves.Join The Roost.
+React to stories and news in the forum.
+Stay plugged into the latest happenings in Rice Football with practice notes recruiting updates and more.
 We are your No. 1 source for Rice Athletics News.